StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/measure-case-management-performance.md

 5. Select any value that begins with *timeTo* to any **Filters** box.

+{!includes/units-time-to.md!}

 ## Measure the performance of a specific case

+Two options are available:

+* In a case description:

 1. [Locate the case you want to check](../analyst-corner/cases/search-for-cases/find-a-case.md).